schlegelp/pyfim/docs/source/install.rst

 - `tqdm <https://pypi.python.org/pypi/tqdm>`_ >= 4.15.0

 .. note::
-   If you are on Windows, it is probably easiest to install a scientifi Python distribution such as
+   If you are on Windows, it is probably easiest to install a scientific Python distribution such as
    `Anaconda <https://www.continuum.io/downloads>`_,
    `Enthought Canopy <https://www.enthought.com/products/canopy/>`_,